CharlieDigital/runjs/README.md

 This project contains an MCP server that can execute JavaScript in an isolated sandbox and return a result from the script.

-> HTTP `fetch` is currently not supported; I plan on adding a wrapper for .NET's `HttpClient`.
+> 👉 HTTP `fetch` is currently not supported; I plan on adding a wrapper for .NET's `HttpClient` (next on my TODO list!
+Leave suggestions in issues!).
 You can use this to process and transform large JSON payloads in tool calls as LLMs are notoriously bad at processing large JSON payloads.

 This is extremely powerful as in many cases, you may want to run JavaScript, but doing it *safely* is challenging because of the nature of JavaScript and generated code.